joshdholtz/CropImageView/README.md

 ### Installation

+- Download JAR from releases [crop-image-view-0.0.1.jar](https://github.com/joshdholtz/CropImageView/releases/tag/crop-image-view-0.0.1)
-- FOR NOW, just use as an Android library project
+- Download and use as an Android library project

 ### Example